Skip to main content

 Description

-The Braddock Road Trail Access and Corridor Improvements project aims to enhance safety and accessibility for all users along Braddock Road between Russell Road and North West Street.
-It seeks to create a more connected, comfortable, and safe corridor for walking, biking, transit, and driving while improving access to the Braddock Road Metrorail Station, Potomac Yard Trail, and Metro Linear Trail.
+The Braddock Road Trail Access and Corridor Improvements project is intended to enhance safety and accessibility for all roadway users along Braddock Road between Russell Road and North West Street.
+The goal is to create a more connected, comfortable, and safe corridor for walking, biking, transit, and driving while improving access to the Braddock Road Metrorail Station, Potomac Yard Trail, Metro Linear Trail, George Washington Middle School, and nearby neighborhoods and businesses.

 This map shows the study area for the Braddock Road Trail Access & Corridor Improvements project.
 The study area runs along Braddock Road from Russell Road in the west to North West Street in the east.
 The map also includes bus stops in the study area as well as lines marking the Potomac Yard Trail, the Metro Linear Trail, and the shared lane markings (sharrows) on Mount Vernon Avenue, Braddock Road, and Commonwealth Avenue.